 Remember that creating a more wildlife friendly garden means facilitating ecological cycles that will run on its own quite smoothly, if only nature is given a helping hand.
 For example, by encouraging insects to breed in your garden, it will attract the birds, which in turn, will keep the numbers of the insects in check.
 Many species of insects in turn prey on the small plant pests, like aphids for example.

 A more ambitious plan if you have a large garden is to create wildlife friendly zones where you let them grow “wild”, while at the same time, maintain more “cultured” zones.
 Work with what you have.
-Smaller gardens will have to make do with striking the right balance between creating key habitats for wildlife, while wisely managing this process sustainably.
+Smaller gardens will have to make do with striking the right balance between creating key habitats for wildlife, while wisely managing this process in a sustainable manner.
 A garden that is friendly to both man and beast is an exemplary garden indeed.